Public Service Advisory Board

 Pro Bono Committee

-The Education Project coordinates faculty-student roundtables, school-wide brown bag lunches, and educational panels.
-The team’s goals are to seek out public interest topics often left out of the law curriculum and not covered by other campus organizations.
+The Education Committee coordinates faculty-student roundtables, school-wide brown bag lunches, and educational panels.
+The committee’s goals are to seek out public interest topics often left out of the law curriculum and not covered by other campus organizations.
 Through discussions between students and faculty, the team works to create opportunities for students to explore careers in the public interest sector.
 Topics discussed have included civil rights, bioethics, community development, and health care.